gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 BASE

 1. Basically Available - System guarantees availability.
 2. Soft State - The state of the system may change over time, even without input.
+Replication can take time so till then state is in soft-state.
 3. Eventual Consistency - The system will become consistent over a period of time

 ### 40. Database Scaling